 What’s an Abbey: Hospitality

-In Ireland every Abbey has space for three important things.
-A well for fresh water.
-A fire altar or warming room for…warmth!
-And Community.
-Community space was found in the farm where seeds were sown and grains were harvested and in the kitchen where the bread was baked.
-It is in the pasture where the animals grazed, it's in the milking of the livestock and in the churning of the butter.
-Community space was in the Prior’s office for administration and in the dormitory for rest and in the infirmary for healing and in the sanctuary for worship and prayer.
-Abbey’s build community that cared for everyone and they did it to welcome folks.
-They didn’t just keep it all to themselves, they invited, they hosted and they shared with strangers and friends, guests whether planned and unplanned.
+In Ireland, every abbey contains three important things: a well for fresh water, a fire altar or warming room for…well, warmth, and space for community.
+Community could be found amongst the farm where seeds were sown and grains were harvested, or in the kitchen where the bread was baked.
+Community could be found in the pasture where the animals grazed, the livestock were milked, or in the churning of the butter.
+Community space existed in the Prior’s office for administration, in the dormitory for rest, in the infirmary for healing, and in the sanctuary for worship and prayer.
+Abbeys promoted community that cared for everyone, for no other reason than to simply welcome folks.
+Abbots didn’t just keep all the goodness of an abbey to themselves; instead, they invited, hosted, and shared their resources with strangers, friends, and guests, planned and unplanned.

-Bridget or Brigid, unlike Patrick, is actually Irish.
-The bright eyed daughter of a Druid chief.
-He sells her mother way in slavery and she churns so much butter she liberates them both and reunites the family.
-A Druid Priestess puts her on the “whose who among Irish toddlers list” with a prophecy of her importance.
-She is fed the milk of a ‘sacred cow’ and like her namesake, the Celtic goddess, she is filled with a divine spark.
+Bridget, or Brigid, unlike St. Patrick, is actually Irish.
+Brigid is the bright eyed daughter of a Druid chief.
+Her father sells her mother away into slavery, but fortunately, Brigid churns so much butter she liberates them both and reunites the family.
+A Druid Priestess places Bridget on the “Who among Irish toddlers list” with a prophecy of her importance.
+Brigid is fed the milk of a ‘sacred cow’ and, like her namesake, the Celtic goddess, she is filled with a divine spark.

-Brigid wants to build a community in this new christianity and after giving her Dad’s stuff away over and over and over, he finally acquiesces and she liberates herself again.
-She seeks land for her cattle and community and goes to the local lord for a donation.
-He offers as much ground as she can cover with her cloak, which to his shock and my delight begins to stretch across the fertile plains of Ireland.
+Brigid wants to build a community in this new christianity.
+So, after giving her Dad’s stuff away over and over and over, he finally acquiesces and she liberates herself again.
+Bridget seeks land for her cattle and community, so she approaches the local lord for a donation.
+He offers her as much ground as she can cover with her cloak, which to his shock (and my delight) begins to stretch across the fertile plains of Ireland.

-She builds a community full of abundance.
-Her miracles are about welcoming folks and setting the table, even when the Abbey team didn't think there was enough in the pot.
-She turns water into milk and she turns water into beer…once she makes enough beer to serve 18 parishes.
-The early church may grow more focused on the altar table and tell the stories of her domestic miracles to keep Brigid (and women) in her place.
-But that’s where the church lost its way because the kitchen table is as sacred as the altar table.
-Beer and bread, butter and bacon are miracles of the highest order.
+Brigid births a community full of abundance.
+Her miracles center around welcoming folks and setting the table, even when others didn't believe there was enough food in the pot.
+She turns water into milk, and water into beer.
+Once, she even creates enough beer to serve 18 parishes!
+However, the early church grew more focused on the altar table and thus spread stories of her domestic miracles to keep Brigid (and all women) in her place.
+But, that’s where the church lost its way, because the kitchen table is as sacred as the altar table.
+Beer, bread, butter, and bacon are miracles of the highest order.

-Every Mediterranean culture in this time has an honor code around hospitality (because folks who travel are vulnerable and they don’t have Hilton honors points and a Starbucks yet) and Hebrew people shared these stories around campfires and in the synagogue was a reminder to practice it.
+Every Mediterranean culture in this time followed an honor code regarding hospitality (because folks who travel are vulnerable and they don’t have Hilton honors points and a Starbucks yet).
+Hebrew people shared stories of hospitality around campfires and in the synagogue as a reminder to practice it.
 Hospitality and hostility are from the same root, which leads us to the next chapter in Genesis.
-The next chapter is more stick than carrot and you probably know it, the story of Sodom and Gomorrah.
-This time the three strangers are greeted with hostility and the sin of Sodom is not about human sexuality but about assault, violence and hostility to the stranger.
-This time there is no blessing but curse, there is no reward but punishment.
-This too is a story told around the campfire and the synagogue, as a reminder to practice hospitality.
+The next chapter is more stick than carrot and you probably know it: the story of Sodom and Gomorrah.
+This time, the three strangers are greeted with hostility.
+While an unfortunately popular teaching point, the sin of Sodom is not about human sexuality, but about assault, violence, and hostility to the stranger.
+Here, there is no blessing, but a curse; there is no reward, but punishment.
+This, too, is a story told around the campfire and the synagogue as a reminder to practice hospitality.

-Jesus listens and he practices, he offers feasts on hillsides and feeds folks wherever he goes.
+Jesus listens to these tales and practices hospitality tangibly.
+He offers feasts on hillsides and feeds folks wherever he goes.
 He eats with people no one wants to eat with.
-He keeps the wedding party going by changing water into wine.
-And because of him, folks like Brigid imagine themselves in the story.
-She tells the story of hospitality over hostility; with simple gifts of beer and butter, bacon and bread.
+He keeps the wedding party going by transforming water into wine.
+And because of him, people like Brigid imagine themselves in the story.
+She speaks the story of hospitality over hostility; with simple gifts of beer and butter, bacon and bread.

 Hospitality is hard work.
 It is risky and has costs.
 If it was easy it wouldn’t be an industry.
-This is the work of an Abbey.
+This is the work of an abbey.
 It always has been.
-May we have the courage to keep the tradition.
+May we have the courage to keep this tradition alive.

 May it be so.
 Amen.